MidwestAire/HeliPilot/README.md

 # HeliPilot Project

-HeliPilot is a fork of the ArduPilot project specific to commercially flown unmanned helicopters Credit is given below the ArduPilot project's resources, developers and maintainers.
+HeliPilot is a fork of the ArduPilot project specific to commercially flown unmanned helicopters.
+Release versioning is based on the year and month of release.
+HeliPilot provides support only for single-rotor conventional helicopters with focus on stability and extensive testing of the code for reliability.
+Testing is conducted on microcontrollers running the NuttX RTOS sub-system and autopilots running a linux-based sub-system.
+Credit is given below to the ArduPilot project's resources, developers and maintainers.

 ## License ##